amarisesilie/amarisesilie/README.md

 - 🤓 I have a passion for programming, reading, and creative and academic writing.

 - :heart_on_fire: I love problem solving, critical thinking, organizing and am always focused on improving myself.
+Most of all, I just want to gain experience and learn.